-Sharers are those guests who share the room with a main guest, Normally hotels creates sharer reservations for corporate, airline stay-over, airline crew, groups and conference guests.
+Sharers are those guests who share the room with the main guest, Normally hotels create sharer reservations for corporate, airline stay-over, airline crew, groups and conference guests.

-In some countries it is mandatory to get the registration card signed for all occupants in the room, by creating a sharing reservation separate registration cards can be generated for each occupants.
+In some countries, it is mandatory to get the registration card signed for all occupants in the room, by creating a sharing reservation separate registration cards can be generated for each occupant.

 Below are few special characteristics of sharer reservations:

 The main reservation may have one or more sharer reservations linked to it.
 This may depend upon the maximum number of adults which can occupy a room.